 The Duke of Windsor, once King Edward VIII, is best remembered for the scandal caused by his affair with and subsequent marriage to Wallis Simpson.
 However, that wasn’t his last brush with notoriety.
 In 1940, to keep him and his Nazi sympathies as far away from the war effort as possible, Sir Winston Churchill had him packed off as Governor of the Bahamas.
 However, as I relate in A Prince in Hot Water: The Duke of Windsor and the Murder of Sir Harry Oakes, while he was there, he found himself embroiled in another scandal which would reveal his true colours.

-If you have any friends who are interested in British history, or just enjoy a good scandal, please share this roundup with them.
+If you have any friends who are interested in British history, or just enjoy a good scandal, please share this post with them.